fjchange/object_centric_VAD/README.md

 You can also
 - To use C verision Dynamic Libray of Vlfeat by cffi / cython
 - To use tesnorflow to realize the SVM (TF has SDCA optimizer)
+- To use matlab engine to realize it ( The same with the author's, I am trying on it.)

 ## About Score Calculation and Score Smoothing
 1. __The method of AUC calculation may leads to unfair comparison__